nntk072/Scala_Database_Processing/Assignment-tasks.md

 You are given a dataset containing the locations of building in Finland.
 The dataset is a subset from [https://www.avoindata.fi/data/en_GB/dataset/postcodes/resource/3c277957-9b25-403d-b160-b61fdb47002f](https://www.avoindata.fi/data/en_GB/dataset/postcodes/resource/3c277957-9b25-403d-b160-b61fdb47002f) limited to only postal codes with the first two numbers in the interval 30-44 ([postal codes in Finland](https://www.posti.fi/en/zip-code-search/postal-codes-in-finland)).
 The dataset is in the [Shared container](https://portal.azure.com/#view/Microsoft_Azure_Storage/ContainerMenuBlade/~/overview/storageAccountId/%2Fsubscriptions%2Fe0c78478-e7f8-429c-a25f-015eae9f54bb%2FresourceGroups%2Ftuni-cs320-f2023-rg%2Fproviders%2FMicrosoft.Storage%2FstorageAccounts%2Ftunics320f2023gen2/path/shared/etag/%220x8DBB0695B02FFFE%22/defaultEncryptionScope/%24account-encryption-key/denyEncryptionScopeOverride~/false/defaultId//publicAccessVal/None) at folder `assignment/buildings.parquet`.

 [K-Means clustering](https://en.wikipedia.org/wiki/K-means_clustering) algorithm is an unsupervised machine learning algorithm that can be used to partition the input data into k clusters.
-Your task is to use the Spark ML library to and its K-Means clusterization algorithm to divide the buildings into clusters using the building coordinates `latitude_wgs84` and `longitude_wgs84` as the basis of the clusterization.
+Your task is to use the Spark ML library and its K-Means clusterization algorithm to divide the buildings into clusters using the building coordinates `latitude_wgs84` and `longitude_wgs84` as the basis of the clusterization.
 You should implement the following procedure:

 1. Start with all the buildings in the dataset.
 2. Divide the buildings into seven clusters with K-Means algorithm using `k=7` and the longitude and latitude of the buildings.
 3. Find the cluster to which the Sähkötalo building from the Hervanta campus is sorted into.
-The building id for the Sähkötalo in the dataset is `102363858X`.
+The building id for Sähkötalo in the dataset is `102363858X`.
 4. Choose all the buildings from the cluster with the Sähkötalo building.
 5. Find the cluster center for the chosen cluster of buildings.
 6. Calculate the largest distance from a building in the chosen cluster to the chosen cluster center.
 You are given a function `haversine` that you can use to calculate the distance between two points using the latitude and longitude of the points.
-7. While the largest distance from a building in the considered buildings to their cluster center is larger than 3 kilometers run the K-Means algorithm again using the following substeps.
+7. While the largest distance from a building in the considered cluster to the cluster center is larger than 3 kilometers run the K-Means algorithm again using the following substeps.
     - Run the K-Means algorithm to divide the remaining buildings into smaller clusters.
 The number of the new clusters should be one less than in the previous run of the algorithm (but should always be at least two).
 I.e., the sequence of `k` values starting from the second run should be 6, 5, 4, 3, 2, 2, ...
-    - After using the algorithm choose the new cluster of buildings that includes the Sähkötalo building.
+    - After using the algorithm again, choose the new smaller cluster of buildings so that it includes the Sähkötalo building.
     - Find the center of this cluster and calculate the largest distance from a building in this cluster to its center.

 As the result of this process, you should get a cluster of buildings that includes the Sähkötalo building and in which all buildings are within 3 kilometers of the cluster center.